dsv-su/strict-mode-php/README.md

 Strict mode PHP
 ===============

-This is a tiny library that enables strict error checking in PHP;
+This is a tiny library that enables strict error handling in PHP;
 i.e., it enables all errors (`E_ALL`) and throws an `ErrorException` for every error.
 It uses Composer's autoload facility to always load.